kinnison/rust-workshop/session-05.md

 - But what happens if you construct a `MyThing` and then the `SomethingElse` it is borrowing goes out of scope.
-- That would perhaps induce a use-after-free type bug, which is something that the Rust compiler tries to avoid.
+- That would perhaps induce a use-after-free type bug, which is something that the Rust compiler tries to help you to avoid.

 ---